davidbuilgil/covid_crime_NI/README.md

 # covid_crime_NI

-Data and codes used in the article "Cybercrime won’t go back to normal: A time-series crime analysis during COVID-19 in Northern Ireland"
+Data and codes used in the article "Offline crime returns to pre-COVID levels, cyber doesn’t: Interrupted time-series analysis in Northern Ireland"

 The 'script' must be run from within 'covid_crime_NI.RProj'